Us as a Community and BUSINESS

 Honoring Culture

 We engage in cultural humility and intersectional frameworks.
 We also honor that everyone has nuanced and personal relationships with their cultures and how they may interplay with each other like race, class, and sex.
+As of 2024, this framework as led to us working with 80% of our clients being BIPoC and 88% of them being LGBTIA+.

 Contextually critical, our communities have their histories with health, specifically mental health sciences, and services.
 Each community and era have their history and abuses done to them by the medical-industrial complex.
 This commonly can impact our engagement and disengagement with healthcare.